scala/scala-jenkins-infra/doc/maintenance.md

 ## WinRM troubles?

+You may wish to consult [Amazon's doc on WinRM+EC2](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html).

 To verify that you have Windows connectivity:

 * make sure `jenkins-worker-windows-publish` is online; you can bring it